emqx/cloud-docs/en_US/connect_to_deployments/nodejs_sdk.md

-# Connect to deployment through MQTT.js using Node.js
+# Connect to Deployment using Node.js via MQTT.js SDK

 This article mainly introduces how to use [MQTT](https://www.emqx.com/en/mqtt) in the Node.js project to realize the functions of connecting, subscribing, unsubscribing, sending and receiving messages between the client and the [MQTT broker](https://www.emqx.com/en/cloud).